 It’s a great time of year to check in on your eating and exercise habits, Dr. Domb says.
 Talk to your children about healthy eating choices, and involve them in planning school lunches and after-school snacks.
 Get your child involved in making the lunches too.
-Check Canada’s Food Guide (a printable version is here) and make sure your child is getting the recommended nutrients.
+Check Canada’s Food Guide and make sure your child is getting the recommended nutrients.
 If you think your child is having trouble getting those nutrients, whether due to a modified diet, pickiness or low appetite, speak to your family doctor.
 Talk with your child about being active and help find activities they enjoy (not everyone likes team sports.
 Is there another physical activity your child enjoys?)

 Set new rules and limits

 September is a good month to check in on family rules and limits.
 Is your child now old enough to get added responsibilities, like emptying the dishwasher or making lunches?
 Screen time and bedtimes sometimes change over the summer – is it time to reset TV and video game limits?
 Is the summertime bedtime OK to keep up through the school year, or should your kid or teen hit the hay a little earlier now that school is starting?

 Reflect on last year.
 Were there issues at school that should be addressed before a new school year begins?
 Did your child struggle academically?
 Were there behavioural issues that should be dealt with?
 Make an appointment with your child’s school if there are unaddressed issues so that you can touch base with them early in the school year and set your child up for success.
 Does your child struggle socially?
 Take some time before school starts to talk about strategies he/she can try this year.

 Happy Back-to-School!
 Do you have any other yearly routines to help you get ready?